Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Quantum state estimation and noise agnostic sensing

-\emph{Necessary and sufficient condition.---} To address the challenges, we find necessary and sufficient conditions of the existence of an unbiased estimator of $\phi$.
-In addition, we propose a \textit{generalized QCRB} that provides an achievable lower bound of the estimation error, when there exists an unbiased estimator of $\phi$.
-These results are summarized in the following lemma: \begin{lemma} There exists an unbiased estimator of $\phi=\vb*{w}^{\mathrm{T}}\vb*{\theta}$ with finite estimation error if and only if $\vb*{w} \in \mathrm{supp}\left(\mathbf{J}\right)$.
+However, when the QFIM $\mathbf{J}$ is not invertible, the existence of a locally unbiased estimator for $\theta_i$ with finite estimation error is no longer guaranteed.
+In particular, such an estimator exists if and only if $\vb*{w}_i$ lies in the support of $\mathbf{J}$~\cite{lemma-PhysRevX.10.031023, albarelli2019upper}; that is described by the following lemma: \begin{lemma} There exists a {locally} unbiased estimator of $\phi=\vb*{w}^{\mathrm{T}}\vb*{\theta}$ with finite estimation error if and only if $\vb*{w} \in \mathrm{supp}\left(\mathbf{J}\right)$.
 In other words

 When Eq.~\eqref{NScondit1} is satisfied, the achievable lower bound of the estimation error of $\phi=\vb*{w}^{\mathrm{T}}\vb*{\theta}$ is given by generalized QCRB: